drduh/YubiKey-Guide/README.md

 ```
 - Open Kleopatra, go to Smartcard, plug your Yubikey, press F5.
 You should see your key's information.
 - Go back to the main screen, go to Import..., select your public key file.
-- Open a command console
+- Open a command console.

 # Troubleshooting